 Meg Beckum, Executive Creative Director

-Nurturing / Non-nonsense
+Nurturing / No-nonsense

 “I think I’ve found some success in my career (and at home) by being equal parts nurturing and no-nonsense.